- Table of ContentsPrint

 - Continuing to use Librium in spite of interpersonal, physical, or psychological issues caused by or made worse by the drug.

 - Increasing the dose over time to experience desired effects.

 - Facing withdrawal symptoms when cutting down or stopping use.

 - Prioritizing Librium use over previously enjoyed activities.

-- Physical dependence: The body adapts to the presence of Librium and the user may experience withdrawal symptoms, such as anxiety, insomnia, or seizures, when the user stops taking the drug 5.
+- Physical dependence: The body adapts to the presence of the drug and the user may experience withdrawal symptoms, such as anxiety, insomnia, or seizures, when the user stops taking it 5.

 - Addiction: The user may develop compulsive and maladaptive patterns of Librium use despite negative consequences in his or her life.